plutov/packagemain/24-nft-collection/README.md

 This will allow us to create 1000 unique images for our collection.
 Each image will contain only 1 background, 1 gopher and 1 quote.

 I am not an artist, so I had to find some assets to do this video.
-I want to expect the authors' licenses, so I carefully selected few assets that we can legally use here.
+I want to respect the authors' licenses, so I carefully selected few assets that we can legally use here.

 - Backgrounds: https://unsplash.com/@cocoloris (license: https://unsplash.com/license)
 - Gophers: https://github.com/MariaLetta/free-gophers-pack (license: https://github.com/MariaLetta/free-gophers-pack/blob/master/LICENSE)